 Rugby teams from Whanganui have had success at the lower levels of New Zealand rugby, winning third division titles in 1989, 1996 and 2003, and the Meads Cup (equivalent to the old second division championship) in 2008, 2009 and 2011.
 A 15-all draw against the powerful Taranaki side of 1964 remains the closest the men from the River City have ever come to winning the Ranfurly Shield.

 The Wanganui Rugby Football Union was established in 1888 and in its debut season drew 1–1 with the touring British team.
-The boys in blue and black went one better in 1913 with an 11–6 victory over Australia and in 1966 combined with neighbours King Country to topple the British Lions 12–6 at Whanganui.
-Wanganui currently competes in the semi-professional Heartland Championship.
-Wanganui is part of the Hurricanes Super Rugby franchise.
+The boys in blue and black went one better in 1913 with an 11–6 victory over Australia, and in 1966 they combined with neighbours King Country to topple the British Lions 12–6 at Whanganui.
+Wanganui currently competes in the semi-professional Heartland Championship and forms part of the Hurricanes Super Rugby franchise.

 Great players in blue and black